PayThePizzo/Predictive-Analysis-Notes/Theory/6 - MC.md

 ### QQplots
 The residuals should be normally distributed.
 If that was true the empirical cdf/pdf should look like the cdf/pdf of a normal.

+The qqplot help us comparing the empirical residuals to the theoretical quantiles of a normal distribution.

 We compare them:
 1. Option 1: plot a histogram of residuals.
 2. Option 2 (a better option): compare empirical and theoretical quantiles via a qqplot.